aosabook/500lines/same-origin-policy/doc/chapter.md

   u1.host = u2.host and u1.protocol = u2.protocol and u1.port = u2.port
 }
 ```
-The SOP itself has two parts, restricting the ability of a script to (1) make DOM AP calls and (2) send HTTP requests.
+The SOP itself has two parts, restricting the ability of a script to (1) make DOM API calls and (2) send HTTP requests.
 The first part of the policy states that a script can only read from and write to a document that comes from the same origin as the script:
 ```
 pred domSop { all c: ReadDom + WriteDom | sameOrigin[c.doc.src, c.from.context.src] }
 ```